6 Reasons Why You Might Not Want to Let Go of Your Anxiety

 3. Magical thinking.

-Some women will admit that their anxiety protects them from bad things happening.
+Some women believe that their anxiety protects them from bad things happening.
 Hey, when I worry a lot, nothing bad happens so I’m afraid to do it any other way.
 That can make sense for a while, but most of the time it can lead to rituals or avoidance behaviors that, ostensibly ease anxiety in the short run, yet reinforce them in the long run.
 Maintaining the magical thinking that your anxiety protects you, highlights your view that the world continues to be a threatening place.

 4. Fear of the unknown.